alephium/extension-wallet/Readme.md

 yarn build  # run build process for all packages
 ```

-To load the locally built chrome extension into your browser, follow the guide [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest)
+To load the locally built extension into your browser, follow the guide [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest)
+for chrome and [here](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) for firefox.

+The extension folder is located at `packages/extension/dist`

 ## Development